bodhipradeep/Agentic-RAG-LlamaIndex/README.md

 ---

-🚀 GCP Deployment
+## 🚀 GCP Deployment
 The Agentic RAG System is fully deployable on Google Cloud Platform (GCP).
-The system is containerized and optimized for scalable deployment using services like Google Cloud Run, Cloud Storage.
+It is containerized and optimized for scalable deployment using services like Google Cloud Run and Cloud Storage.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/fbb201c5-4c08-42af-933d-2ab3e2be22c4" alt="Deploying" width="45%" />